 “Inbox compromises have caused the largest losses,” Laczniak said.
 “Bad actors usually want to use the data to commit fraud.
 When it happens, everything in your inbox should be presumed to be stolen.”

-When inbox compromise happens, cyber-criminals gain undetected access to an email inbox and sometimes monitor the data coming and going for months, using it commit complex fraud schemes.
+When inbox compromise happens, cyber-criminals gain undetected access to an email inbox and sometimes monitor the data coming and going for months, using it to commit complex fraud schemes.

 “Someone gets into the backend; they infiltrate the mailbox and put rules in place, so they see copies of all inbound and outbound email,” said Frank Stephens.
 “They sit there for months and create a phony email account that looks like the controller’s or CFO’s address.
-Then, for instance, they send email to a bank asking to wire money.
+Then, for instance, they send an email to a bank asking to wire money.
 You'd be surprised how authentic these emails look.
 They are getting smarter and smarter, and it looks legit.
 They've been watching and have all our data for months on end.”

 Who Is A Victim Of Cyberattacks?